hunterphillips/countdown/README.md

 # The Final Countdown

-The Final Countdown is a cross-platform desktop application that uses user demographic information, health metrics, and the World Population API to generate a running clock counting down to the estimated second of one's death.
+The Final Countdown is a cross-platform desktop application that uses demographic information, health metrics, and the World Population API to generate a running clock counting down to the estimated second of one's death.

 The application logic is written in JavaScript and rendered with the Electron framework.